top of page

 Oasis Forest: The Forest Garden

-We've designed this program to make good quality design and restoration available to people at a range of scales.
-This exclusive, self-paced resource is built for homeowners and local groups who want to create their own native garden or restore habitat around heritage trees, but aren't sure where to start.
+We've designed the Oasis Forest program to make high quality design and restoration available at a range of scales, while also providing a resource for you to care for a landscape after installation.
+This membership is for you if you want to create a native garden or restore habitat around heritage trees, but you either aren't sure where to start, or you would like expert advice on native plant selection, planting guidelines and aftercare.

 Custom Restoration